chico621/club-pro/readme.md

 Whether you're launching a school club, hobby group, or local community, MyDigiClub empowers your members with a seamless mobile experience.

-⚠️ Note: This is a personal project using an opinionated stack.
-It’s not a framework or boilerplate, but a practical example of how to structure a scalable mobile app using current best practices.

 🔧 Tech Stack
 React Native + Expo